ryanartecona/ryanartecona.github.io/site/post/2015/05/21/refactoring-in-ruby-in-haskell.md

 translation required the biggest departure from its Ruby counterpart.
 The Ruby version begins by initializing a few local accumulator variables which are added to or appended to throughout the method body.
-In Haskell, we don't have assignment operators, because our variables aren't references, they're immutable values (this is Haskell's purity).
+In Haskell, we don’t have assignment operators, because our variables aren’t references, they’re immutable values (this is Haskell’s purity).
 Instead, threading accumulator state through a computation is accomplished by folding over a list.
-The helper function `f` defines how to add or append to our accumulator values as we fold over the list of the customer's rentals.
+The helper function `f` defines how to add or append to our accumulator values as we fold over the list of the customer’s rentals.

 It would have been arguably easier to build up a statement with a few maps instead of a single fold, but that would have left us with even less to refactor.

-We also have `charge` and `frequentRenterPoints` defined in `statement`'s local scope inside a `where` clause.
+We also have `charge` and `frequentRenterPoints` defined in `statement`’s local scope inside a `where` clause.
 In Haskell it is easy and natural to define local helper functions like this without worrying about polluting any broader namespace.
-None of these helper functions or intermediate values are in any way visible outside the scope of `statement`, and we haven't done any preemptive modularization.
+None of these helper functions or intermediate values are in any way visible outside the scope of `statement`, and we haven’t done any preemptive modularization.
 We of course could have put the definitions of `charge` and `frequentRenterPoints` in the `let` bindings of the `f` helper, where they are used, but in either case the pattern matching and guards would